top of page

 JESUS' WIDESPEAD POPULARITY

-Such was Jesus' popularity that large crowds would gather the moment he arrived in their villages and towns, thus allowing him little time to be alone and pray.
+Such was Jesus' popularity that large crowds would gather the moment he arrived in their villages, towns and cities (thus allowing him little time to be alone and pray).

-Playing an equally significant role in this unfolding drama was the Roman authority that ruled Israel.
+Playing an equally significant role in this unfolding drama was the Roman authority that ruled Israel with an iron fist.
 In effect, the role they served was not unlike that of a modern-day crime family, whom the jewish authorities called upon to put Jesus to death.
 Such a task, the Jews said, went counter to their religious beliefs.
 It took a lot of convincing, as Pontious Pilot, the Roman governor, proved very reluctant to carry out their gruesome request.

 REVERENCE FOR WOMEN